Udo/web-app-starter/README.md

 Components for reusable UI elements.
 Components are PHP files that return an array with render functions and metadata.

-### Component Structure

-Components are located in the `components/` directory and follow this structure:
+Example and standard components are located in the `components/` directory, but you can put them anywhere.

 ```php
 <?php return [